 Most of the things to do in Filey depend on its unique position and the resulting beautiful sandy bay.
 It lies between the Brig to the North and Flamborough Head to the South.
 These 2 headlands protect the bay from many of the rough seas and have allowed a very long sandy beach to build up.
 Filey started out as a fishing village and grew during the Edwardian period as a seaside resort.
 It has much less development along the seafront than the other Yorkshire coast resorts so has a calmer more genteel feel.

 Filey has one of the best and safest beaches in the country.
 The beach slopes gently and there are no deeper parts to catch you out of your depth.
 It also has a life guard in the summer.
-Children just love to be able to spend hours down on the beach and in the sea.
+One of the most popular things to do in Filey for children is to spend hours messing on the beach and in the sea.
 The sand is also excellent for building sand castles and is regularly washed by the tide.
 There are also donkeys in the summer which are very popular.
 In winter just walking on the beach is very popular and children can still have fun.

 There are a few children’s rides, cafes and shops on the seafront and only one seafront amusement arcade on the coble landing so is relatively unspoilt.
 The coble landing is also where the fishing boats and the lifeboat launch.
 You can see where the lifeboat launches from Hope Cottages.
 There is also a crazy golf course with a giant lobster close to the coble landing.
 At the cliff top at the south end of the seafront there is a small boating lake and some free children’s swings and slides in Glen Gardens.

 Filey owes its existence to the Brigg, a rocky promontory sticking out into the North sea.
-It has created this beautiful beach and bay by protecting them from the Northerly gales.
-Many people love to walk out onto the Brig, It is important to be aware of the tides.
+It has created this beautiful beach and bay by protecting them from the Northerly gales. foe many walking out onto the Brig is a must “thing to do in Filey”.
+It is important to be aware of the tides.
 You can get cut off at various places so be aware of the three hours before high water as the tide comes in .
 There is a deep water at the back of the Brigg which can occasionally allow large swells to crash onto the rocks.
 You can check on the magicseaweed website to see a swell forecast and tidal information.
 The swell can build up quickly near highwater so take care.
 There are rock pools and good fishing here.

 There is a ladder at the back of the Brig that goes down the vertical cliff.
 It is used as a way for getting on and off the rocks.
 If it was not there people could be trapped at high water as there is no way back into the bay side of the Brigg at high water.
 It is not for those who are clumsy, weak or of a nervous disposition .
 It is a near enough vertical ladder.